napkinbrown/napkinbrown.github.io/index.md

 layout: about
 permalink: /
 profile:
   align: right
-  image: profile.jpg
+image: "/assets/images/profile.jpg" # For profile and twitter
+twitter:
+  card: summary
 published: true
-title: Dominic Brown
 ---

 **Hey there!** I'm Dom, and I'm a software engineer living in the Seattle area.
 I'm originally from North Carolina and graduated from [North Carolina State University](https://www.ncsu.edu/) in December 2021 with a Bachelors in Computer Science, Track in Security.
 While there, I served as the President for [HackPack](https://hackpack.club/), the cybersecurity club.
 Currently I work as a Full-Stack Software Engineer at [Elsevier](https://www.elsevier.com/), maintaining a web-based authoring platform using Spring and ReactJs.